evafroehlich/website/projects.md

               <ul>
                 <li><strong>Innovative Clean Tech:</strong> Integrated process waste heat recovery with a new absorption cooling machine (backed by a redundant compression cooling chiller) and established a direct connection to the local district heating grid (BTB Berlin), cutting out the local boiler entirely and enabling excess heat feedback.</li>
                 <li><strong>Systems Renovation:</strong> Upgraded the HVAC systems, measurement and control automation (Mess- und Regelungstechnik), energy monitoring systems, and cremation lighting.</li>
-                <li><strong>Subsidies &amp; Bureaucracy Management:</strong> Acted as the primary contact for BENE/EFRE funding bodies; compiled all reports, and structured planning documentation ("Bauplanungsunterlagen") according to Berlin's public building guidelines (ABAu), keeping the Senate and funding stakeholders in the loop regarding claims and variations.</li>
+                <li><strong>Subsidies &amp; Bureaucracy Management:</strong> Acted as the primary contact for public funding bodies; compiled all reports, and structured planning documentation ("Bauplanungsunterlagen") according to Berlin's public building guidelines (ABAu), keeping the Senate and funding stakeholders in the loop regarding claims and variations.</li>
               </ul>
             </div>
             <div style="margin-bottom: 0.5rem;">